LENSS/TrafficSplitter/README.md

 After completing these steps on both VMs, proceed to the VirtualBox network configuration.

 # (2) Before Starting the Evaluations
-> If you are using the provided OVA files, the VM password is `ndss2027`.

 Before conducting experiments, we need to configure the NAT network for the communication between VMs.
 This configuration generates the network topology shown below.
 <p align="center">